IQON-global/iqon-scripts/memory-bank/activeContext.md

 The application is functional in its current state but could benefit from:

 1. **Additional Resource Types**: Extending beyond KeyVaults and Service Buses to other resource types
-2. **Parallel Processing**: Implementing parallel moves for better performance with large numbers of resources
+2. **Parallel Processing**: Implementing parallel operations for better performance with large numbers of resources
-3. **Pre-move Validation**: Adding more comprehensive validation before attempting moves
+3. **Pre-operation Validation**: Adding more comprehensive validation before attempting operations
 4. **Dependency Analysis**: Automatically detecting and handling resource dependencies
-5. **Rollback Mechanism**: Implementing a rollback capability if moves partially fail
+5. **Rollback Mechanism**: Implementing a rollback capability if operations partially fail

 ## Decision Points

 Key technical decisions made:

-1. Using PowerShell's `Move-AzResource` command for resource movement rather than direct SDK calls
+1. Using PowerShell commands for resource operations rather than direct SDK calls
 2. Implementing a fallback to generic resource discovery to handle permission limitations
 3. Organizing resources by tenant ID for logical grouping and simplified matching
 4. Comprehensive logging at multiple levels to provide operational clarity
+5. Resource group filtering to optimize discovery and focus on relevant resources